UnifiedEngineering/T-962-improvements/README.md

 #### System fan PWM control

-The system fan is very noisy an can be turned of most of the time.
+The system fan is very noisy an can be turned off most of the time.
 The custom firmware uses spare `ADO` test point to control it.

 [Wiki: system fan PWM mod](https://github.com/UnifiedEngineering/T-962-improvements/wiki/System-fan-control)